floooh/floooh.github.io/_posts/2017-08-06-sokol-api-update.md

 the sokol_gfx.h API.

-In C++ this is not yet possible across all compilers (a slightly more restrictive version of C99 designed initializers are on the roadmap for C++20), so I may add back a handful of helper functions for the vertex- and uniform-declarations (which are a bit inconvenient to setup without designated initializers).
+In C++ this is not yet possible across all compilers (a slightly more restrictive version of C99 designated initializers are on the roadmap for C++20), so I may add back a handful of helper functions for the vertex- and uniform-declarations (which are a bit inconvenient to setup without designated initializers).